Informational Instructional Media

 • AECT Standard 1: Content Knowledge (1.2) – I utilized technological resources to enhance learner engagement and content retention.

-• AECT Standard 3: Learning Environments (3.1) – I designed an instructional infographic based on multimedia learning principles.
+• AECT Standard 3: Learning Environments (3.1) – I designed an instructional infographic based on multimedia principles.

 STRIDE Tutorial Videos